 Based on the most recent valuations of the two systems, Commonwealth contributions to both systems are projected to increase significantly in fiscal year 2013.
-The most recent actuarial projections forecast that Commonwealth contributions to PSERS and SERS will remain at the minimum contribution levels as provided by Act 40 of 2003 and Act 8 of 2007 respectively through fiscal year 2011, due mainly to the continued effect of the change in the amortization period from 30 years to 10 years in Act 40.
-However, as noted below, Commonwealth contributions to SERS are projected to rise sharply at the end of the 10-year amortization period provided by Act 40.
+The most recent actuarial projections forecast that Commonwealth contributions to PSERS and SERS will remain at or around the minimum contribution levels as provided by Act 40 of 2003 and Act 8 of 2007 respectively through fiscal year 2012, due mainly to the continued effect of the change in the amortization period from 30 years to 10 years in Act 40.
+At the end of the 10-year amortization period covered by Act 40, Commonwealth contributions to PSERS and SERS are projected to rise sharply.
+In fiscal year 2013, based on PSERS' most recent actuarial valuation on June 30, 2008, the employer contribution rate for PSERS is projected to increase to 20.16 percent of payroll.
+However, as noted below, these projections are subject to change due to dramatic investment losses since PSERS' last actuarial valuation.

-The projected Commonwealth contribution levels for fiscal years 2012 and 2013 listed above are materially different than those contribution levels projected in the Commonwealth's prior Official Statement dated May 20, 2008 and are subject to future revision.
+The projected Commonwealth contribution levels for fiscal years 2012 and 2013 listed in this section are materially different than those contribution levels projected in the Commonwealth's prior Official Statement dated December 9, 2008 and are subject to future revision.

+Prior to recent market downturns, both SERS and PSERS had generated strong investment returns: 17.2 percent for SERS for calendar year 2007 and 22.93 percent for PSERS in fiscal year 2007.
+However, in common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had a dramatic negative impact on PSERS and SERS' investment performance.
+At the most recent actuarial valuation on June 30, 2008, PSERS had generated a negative 2.82 percent annual return.
+In the second half of calendar year 2008, investment performance further deteriorated, such that PSERS' return on investments for the calendar year ended December 31, 2008 is estimated at negative 29.68 percent.
+Likewise, SERS' estimated return on investments for calendar year 2008 is negative 28.6 percent.

-Prior to recent market downturns, both SERS and PSERS have produced strong investment returns, 17.2 percent for SERS for calendar year 2007 and 22.93 percent for PSERS in fiscal year 2007.
-However, more recently, PSERS posted a negative 2.82 percent return for its fiscal year 2008.
-The previous four years of top-decile investment returns had reduced the forecast fiscal year 2013 contribution rate for both systems relative to previous projections.
-For example, the projected fiscal year 2013 contribution rate for SERS reduced from 21.2 percent of payroll, based on the 2003 valuation, to 4.9 percent of payroll, based on the 2007 valuation and accounting for the permanent minimum contribution floors established by Act 8.
+The previous 4-5 years of top-decile investment returns had reduced the forecast fiscal year 2013 contribution rate for both systems relative to previous projections.
+For example, the projected fiscal year 2013 contribution rate for SERS reduced from 21.2 percent of payroll, based on the 2003 valuation, to 5.7 percent of payroll, based on the 2007 valuation and accounting for the permanent minimum contribution floors established by Act 8.
 With respect to PSERS, the projected fiscal year 2013 employer contribution had been reduced from 27.7 percent of payroll, based on the 2003 valuation, to 11.2 percent of payroll, based on the 2007 actuarial valuation.
-However, more recent projections released by the Governor's Budget Office on June 5, 2008 included an assumption that neither system would meet its 8.5 percent assumed investment rate of return in 2008 due to market downturns, and would instead experience a single year of zero percent returns.
-These projections forecast a single-year increase of approximately 155 percent from \$244 million in 2012 to \$621 million for SERS in 2013 and a 177 percent increase in the Commonwealth contribution for PSERS from approximately \$340.0 million in fiscal year 2012 to \$944 million in fiscal year 2013.
-Additional pension fund investment losses would be expected to increase the projected employer contribution for both systems starting in fiscal year 2012 or 2013.
+However, the systems' significant recent investment losses due to the sharp downturn in the economy have essentially reversed this past progress in reducing the projected employer rate increase for fiscal year 2013.